We are Innovators

 In 2016, Acceleware announced a partnership with GE Global Research to develop, prototype, test and commercialize revolutionary electronics for RF XL.

-We have launched a commercial-scale pilot deployment that is expected to commence heating in 2021, followed by commercialization anticipated in 2023.
+We have launched a commercial-scale pilot deployment that is currently in progress in Marwayne, Alberta, followed by commercialization anticipated in 2023.

 Our high-performance computing solutions support companies in the electronics, medical and energy industries.
 Acceleware's innovations include high-performance electromagnetic ("EM") modeling software and pioneering the use of a graphics processing unit ("GPU") as a computational platform.
 Our initial product, AxFDTD™, earned the distinction of being the first FDA-approved electromagnetic ("EM") modeling software to measure radio frequency ("RF") energy absorption by the body.
 Over the past decade, this software has been relied upon by cutting-edge companies such as Blackberry, Samsung, LG, Nikon, Merck, Boeing and Lockheed Martin with applicability in cell phones, wireless devices, aerospace, MRI and other medical imaging machines.
 It continues to be used in billions of dollars of product development annually and now provides the ability to accurately simulate the use of EM energy in oil production.